Wouter1/EMU-driver/README.md

 3. Make your recording

-Building
+Building from source code
 ======

-1. Open the project in Xcode
+1. Open the project in Xcode (double click src/EMUUSBAudio.xcodeproj)
 2. Select Product/Build menu item
 3. Select View/Navigators/Project Navigator menu item
 4. right click on the  EMUUSBAudio.kext and click "Show in finder"